Studio Null

 Smell

-Mineral dampening compound -- a metallic, medicinal scent that clings to everything.
-Underneath it: paint, wood shavings, clay.
-The smell of physical materials is startling for people whose sensory experience has been digitally mediated for years.
+Mineral dampening compound — a metallic, almost medicinal scent that clings to everything.
+Underneath: paint, wood shavings, clay.
+The organic smells of physical creation without digital intermediary.
+Startling for people whose senses have been mediated for years.

 Sound